sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 **Remember**: SAS executes programs in **steps**... even if you have an error in a step written in the beginning of your program, SAS will try **to execute all subsequent steps, wasting time and computer resources**.

 Simplify your work: **correct your program one step at a time, before proceeding to the next step**.
+Just highlight the portion of the program which you'd like to debug and click run - SAS will only execute the selected part of the program and this might help you locate errors more quickly.

 * **Always check the log**